graphenesec/graphenesec.github.io/_pages/values.md

 - Harm to the environment (including environmental degradation, climate change and unsustainable agriculture)
 - Harm to animals (including horse and greyhound racing, live animal export and other cruel practices)

-## We work hard to stay at the top of our game
+## We are passionate about security

 Having an ethically-focused identity doesn't make us any less committed to providing a market-leading capability.
 We take satisfaction in delivering with excellence, and in providing clients with advice and solutions that are as good, if not better, than our industry colleagues - large and small.